Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

                       radius=0.75,
                       v_offset=-2)

-When ``radius=1``, the robot moves the centerline of the pipette’s plunger axis to the exact edge of the well.
-Sometimes this means a pipette tip may hit the well wall or edge first and bends inwards.
-Setting the radius to < 1 helps avoid hitting the well wall prematurely.
-If you need to use it, test the radius argument first before starting a protocol production run.
+The ``touch_tip`` feature allows the pipette to touch the edges of a well gently instead of crashing into them.
+When ``radius=1`` the robot moves the centerline of the pipette’s plunger axis to the edge of the well.
+This means a pipette tip may sometimes hit the well wall too early, causing the tip to bend inwards.
+A smaller radius helps avoid a premature wall collision and a lower speed produces gentler motion.
+Different liquid droplets behave differently, so test out these parameters in a single well before performing a full protocol run.

 .. warning::
     *Do not* set the ``radius`` value greater than ``1.0``.
 When ``radius`` is > ``1.0``, the robot will forcibly move the pipette tip across a well wall or edge.
 This type of aggressive movement can damage the pipette tip and the pipette.